Aspire UC Schools Outreach Program

 Campus experiences, such as UC 4 Yourself, provide students with the unique opportunity to explore a university campus.
 Students participate in a number of hands-on sessions whilst engaging with current students and support and academic staff.
 All schools participating in the Aspire UC Program are invited to participate in a UC Campus Experience, complementing the delivery of in-school activities.

-Widening Participation is very excited to offer an engaging range of online modules to our partner schools to continue breaking down barriers to higher education.
+Aspire UC is very excited to offer an engaging range of online modules to our partner schools to continue breaking down barriers to higher education.

 This resource is funded by the Commonwealth Department of Education’s Higher Education Participation and Partnerships Program (HEPPP)